linode/packer-plugin-linode/.web-docs/components/builder/linode/README.md

 - `root_pass` (string) - The root password of the Linode instance for building the image.
   Please note that when you create a new Linode instance with a private image, you will be required to setup a new root password.

+#### Interface

+This section outlines the fields configurable for a single interface object.

+- `purpose` (string) - The purpose of this interface. (public, vlan, vpc)

+- `primary` (bool) - Whether this interface is a primary interface.

+VLAN-specific fields:

+- `label` (string) - The label of the VLAN this interface relates to.

+- `ipam_address` (string) - This Network Interface’s private IP address in CIDR notation.

+VPC-specific fields:

+- `subnet_id` (int) - The ID of the VPC Subnet this interface references.

+- `ipv4` (block) - The IPv4 configuration of this VPC interface.

+    - `vpc` (string) - The IPv4 address from the VPC subnet to use for this interface.

+    - `nat_1_1` (string) - The public IPv4 address assigned to this Linode to be 1:1 NATed with the VPC IPv4 address.

 ## Examples